JLockerman/FuzzyLog/README.md

 ## Servers

-A CLI binding for starting Fuzzy Log servers can be found in [servers/tcp_server](servers/tcp_server).
+A CLI binding for starting FuzzyLog servers can be found in [servers/tcp_server](servers/tcp_server).

 ## C Bindings